hasadna/knesset-data-pipelines/README.md

 Looking to contribute? check out the [Help Wanted Issues](https://github.com/hasadna/knesset-data-pipelines/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) or the [Noob Friendly Issues](https://github.com/hasadna/knesset-data-pipelines/issues?q=is%3Aissue+is%3Aopen+label%3A%22noob+friendly%22) for some ideas.

-## Using Redash to view the data

-Redash is a Web UI which allows to make queries against the DB.

-It's the main interface for both developers and users of the project that want to get the data.

-You can run a local redash instance by running:

-* `bin/start_redash.sh`
-* redash is available at: http://localhost:5010
-* setup an admin user
-* add a datasource:
-  * Name: knesset_data
-  * Type: PostgreSQL
-  * Host: knessetdatapipelines_db_1
-  * Password: 123456
-  * User: postgres
-  * Database Name: postgres
-  * Port: 5432
-* now you can make queries (once pipelines run and load some data to the DB)

 ## Running the full pipelines environment using docker

 #### A note for windows users: